shimaore/cloistered-lake/index.coffee.md

 ## .reduce(reducer,accumulator)

-Using a (sync or async) `reducer` function which accepts the last value of the accumulator and a new value, returns the final value of the accumulator.
+Using a (sync or async) `reducer` function which accepts the latest value of the accumulator and a new value, returns the final value of the accumulator.

       reduce: (f,a) ->